jonoboderbonobo/surf/README.md

 - Microfluidics
 - Mobile Sensor Networks

-Additionally Environmental Remediation is also a possible application for microrobotics, but because of their relatively simplistic behavior, no need for communication and low-cost requirements, microrobots for Environmental Remediation will likely not include any CMOS Technology but rather manipulate existing Biological organisms or particles to achieve specific movement, reaction and replication.
+Additionally, [Environmental Remediation](https://en.wikipedia.org/wiki/Environmental_remediation) is also a possible application for microrobotics, but because of their relatively simplistic behavior, no need for communication and low-cost requirements, microrobots for Environmental Remediation will likely not include any CMOS Technology but rather manipulate existing Biological organisms or particles to achieve specific movement, reaction and replication.

-### What types of On-Board Mobile Microrobots are there?
+### State of the Art
-Even tho the former definition of mobile microrobots excludes alot of small robots and focusing only on On-Board robots excludes even more, there is still a vast variety of robots with completely different application, energy source, actuation method and locomoation method.
+Even tho the former definition of mobile microrobots excludes alot of small robots and focusing only on on-board actuated robots excludes even more, there is still a vast variety of robots with completely different application, energy source, actuation method and locomoation method.
 But not many of those are beyond the concept stage.
 Thats the reason
 <br>
 TBD
 <br>